Waste Treatment Plant Integration

 A major challenge is developing the technology needed to safely and reliably retrieve the waste from Hanford’s tanks and feed it to the WTP.
 The waste is a diverse mix of radioactive and hazardous chemicals in the form of liquids and sludges.

 Another challenge is putting in place the infrastructure necessary to transfer waste from tank to tank then on to the WTP.
 Temporary above-ground hose-in-hose transfer lines are used to move waste from tank to tank.
 Underground transfer lines are in place to move waste between the 200 West and 200 East areas, a distance of about seven miles.
 The underground transfer line that will feed the WTP Pretreatment Facility is also in place.

 WRPS is also working to resolve technical issues, integrating the system to prepare for startup of the WTP and is working on the proposed direct feed of low-activity waste to the plant.

 WRPS is working closely with Bechtel National, the WTP contractor, to provide additional support.
 Employees from both companies interface regularly to make sure tank farms are ready to deliver waste to the WTP once the facility comes online.
-Another critical WRPS facility, the 222-S Laboratory, helps support tank farms work and WTP integration.
+Another critical facility is the 222-S Laboratory which support analytical and sampling work for the tank farms and WTP.